-- A non-profit organisation, Hive01 helps students and young professionals start their own company with a special five-month programme.
-The deadline to join the next round of the programme is 24 September, so apply soon!
+- A non-profit organisation, Hive01 helps students and young professionals start their own company through a five-month programme.

-- Rockstart helps startups in Amsterdam become scalable by providing them with access to capital, market, community and expertise in the domains of emerging tech, energy, health and agri-food.
+- Rockstart enables startups in Amsterdam to become scalable by providing access to capital, market, community and expertise in the domains of emerging tech, energy, health and agri-food.

-- The clue is in the title at ACE Incubator, which supports students, academics and tech professionals who are starting or growing their business – including via training, coaching and introductions to a network of industry leaders, investors and service providers.
+- The ACE Incubator supports students, academics and tech professionals who are starting or growing their business.
+This includes giving them training, coaching and introductions to a network of industry leaders, investors and service providers.

-- Impact Hub focuses on sustainable innovations and has a network of 17,000 entrepreneurs and innovators in more than 50 countries and over 100 locations worldwide – including Amsterdam.
-Impact Hub is also a co-working space, which makes it an ideal meeting place for entrepreneurs.
+- Impact Hub focuses on sustainable innovations and has a network of 17,000 entrepreneurs and innovators in over 50 countries and over 100 locations worldwide – including Amsterdam.
+Impact Hub also serves as a co-working space, making it an ideal meeting place for entrepreneurs.

-- Demonstrator Lab is an entrepreneurship laboratory that helps you transform ideas into a tangible product or service.
-Run in a learning-by-doing environment, it’s open to students and staff members with the aim of boosting research-driven innovation.
+- Demonstrator Lab is an entrepreneurship laboratory that helps transform ideas into a tangible product or service.
+Run in a learning-by-doing environment, the lab is open to students and staff members with the aim of boosting research-driven innovation.

 - From idea to success, 15KM is an incubator and facilitator that gives startups everything they need to achieve their goals.